johnpancoast/iterable-search/README.md

 data-processor
 ==============
-A CLI command allowing you to process data from a data source, see if data matches specific rules, and output to various locations.
+A lib providing interfaces and tools for "processing" data which, for our case, means to evaluate rules against iterations of data and outputting to a file if true.

 # To run
 *todo*